Welcome to my professional Web page |

 report from the undergraduate review committee, I led the efforts in 2015-2017

-changes to our undergraduate programs as well as the joint honours
+undergraduate programs as well as the joint honours

 programs with Chemistry, Computer Science and Mathematics.
 Then I presented the